The Face of God Fraktur

 As with all my leather work, the leather is stained with the period correct vinegar and iron for a blue-black to dark brown finish.
 Mink oil is put on top of that.
 I have not aged this pouch in any way.
 The wrinkles in the leather are just from turning it.

-This pouch is sold, but the bespoke price for a similar pouch is $850 plus $25 shipping/insurance and the applicable Virginia sales tax if shipped to a Virginia resident.
+This pouch is sold, but the bespoke price for a similar pouch with a one of a kind embroidered insert is $950 plus $25 shipping/insurance and the applicable Virginia sales tax if shipped to a Virginia resident.

 The God of Peace and Love

 This pouch (#38) is identical to the one above (#36) in all ways except for the fraktur insert.
 The insert is hand embroidered on natural cotton duck canvas using French made cotton embroidery floss.
 The design is entitled “The God of Peace and Love.”